Mental Health for Healthcare Providers

 Education and Awareness

-This webpage provides ways that healthcare providers can expand their awareness of stress, coping, and mental health issues during the pandemic.
+This webpage provides ways that healthcare providers can expand their awareness of stress, coping, and mental health issues.
 Such educational interventions provide information to help understand our behavior and how to maintain good mental health.
 In addition to the information in this module, below you will find additional resources that are scientifically and clinically sound.

 Healthcare Providers